 No built-in power strip, which at $199 puts it at a slight disadvantage against the Bestier 44” at $99.99.
 The Eureka wins on build quality and desk accessories, but if outlet count matters more to you, there are cheaper options.

 The RGB lighting is actually usable — eight modes and six colors with simple button control.
 No app, no Bluetooth, no setup headaches.
+The Z-shaped leg base is more stable than the four-post designs common at this price point.
+Tighten all connections during assembly and you’ll have virtually no wobble during extended gaming sessions.

 Best for: Gamers who want accessories included and a cleaner aesthetic without managing separate purchases.